1lker/dream-case/general-analyze/distribution-analysis.md

 1. Royal Match shows a clear pattern of gradually decreasing move counts as players progress
 2. New obstacles are introduced systematically at approximately 10-level intervals
 3. Rockets are the most frequently used power tool, while Light Balls are the rarest
-4. Level 19 stands out with only 1 move, representing an extreme difficulty spike

 ## Toon Blast